Mega567835/LukeMason_GamePortfolio/TM4C Plants Vs. Zombies/Description.md

 In terms of music and sound design, we were able to include some sound effects.
 However, we didn't have time to create a DMA driver for the TM4C, so music wasn't able to work out.
-Even though that's hardly related to game design, I thought it was worth mentioning.